 On December 22, 2016, the Supreme Court of Ohio handed down a merit decision in State v.
-Moore, Slip Opinion No. 2016-Ohio-8288.
+Moore, 2016-Ohio-8288.
 In a 4-3 opinion written by now-retired Justice Paul Pfeifer, the court held that a term-of-years prison sentence imposed on a juvenile non-homicide offender that exceeds the offender’s life expectancy violates the Eighth Amendment ban on cruel and unusual punishment.
 Read the analysis of that decision here.

 Key Precedent Involved

 Graham v.
 Florida, 560 U.S. 48 (2010) (The Eighth Amendment prohibits life sentences without parole for juvenile non-homicide offenders.
 These offenders, especially when there was no intent to kill have “twice diminished moral culpability.”
 Therefore, they must be given “some meaningful opportunity to obtain release based on demonstrated maturity and rehabilitation.”)

 On March 22, 2017, the state filed a petition for a writ of certiorari in the case.